There

 this film ranks—in the literal sense—pretty high.
 This eighty-minute film was distributed by 20th Century Fox.
 The actors

 mostly justify their salaries so it is not their fault.
-Most of the arrows are aimed at the screenwriter, Maurice Geraghty.
+Most of my arrows are aimed at the screenwriter, Maurice Geraghty.
 The main cast consists of Scott Brady, Neville Brand, Ted de Corsia, Allison Hayes, John Hoyt, Rita Gam, and Lori Nelson.
 All are destined for television notoriety.
 The casting net was not very wide.
 Unintentionally funny can bring the house ... er ... tee-pee down.

 Note: The film is often categorized as a Western, but it is really an "Eastern."
-It is directed by Kurt Neumann, later known for his science fiction projects, and produced by Edward L. Alperson, who also wrote the music.
+It was directed by Kurt Neumann, later known for his science fiction projects, and produced by Edward L. Alperson, who also wrote the music.
 There is red-colored descriptive text at the beginning to introduce the film, "A Legend of the Iroquois..." but ends the film with an odd pseudo-credit of sorts, "...and those were the players of the legend."

 No comments: